Date of visit: 18 April 2019

 The prisoners said the jail was ‘safe’ and rated relations with staff.
-The gym – access (5 x a week), facilities & staff – family days (‘lots of them’, ‘they’re great’) and good access to higher education and distance learning were highlighted.
-They noted ‘fantastic’ peer support, inc. trained ‘buddies’ for older men and those with complex needs, and good relations among prisoners generally (‘we help each other’, ‘it’s a real community’).
-The MQPL prison council, which meets monthly with the Head of Res and other SMT members, was a real positive too.
+The gym – access (5 times a week), facilities & staff – family days (‘lots of them’, ‘they’re great’), and good access to higher education and distance learning, were all highlighted.
+They noted ‘fantastic’ peer support, including trained ‘buddies’ for older men and those with complex needs, and good relations among prisoners generally (‘we help each other’, ‘it’s a real community’).
+The ‘MQPL’ Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail, which meets monthly with the The senior manager responsible for the wings / residential areas of a prison and other Senior Management Team members, was a real positive too.

 Managers agreed about staff-prisoner relations and safety, and rated prisoner engagement and consultation too; they also noted a strong sense of community, which they felt extended across the jail, and agreed with prisoners about visits, education and the gym.
-Keywork was ‘working well’ and benefited relationships and prisoners’ behaviour; they felt opportunities for prisoners to develop and progress through to Cat C were a strength; and an institutional intolerance of noise pollution was a benefit to all.
-Two annual well-being days, weekly yoga sessions, and the messes on both sites were seen as positives for staff, and the Dep personally contacted all staff after an assault or bereavement.
+A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation was ‘working well’ and benefited relationships and prisoners’ behaviour; they felt opportunities for prisoners to develop and progress through to One of four levels of security for male prisoners – from Cat A (high security) to Cat D (the lowest level) were a strength; and an institutional intolerance of noise pollution was a benefit to all.
+Two annual well-being days, weekly yoga sessions, and the messes on both sites were seen as positives for staff, and the Short for Deputy Governor personally contacted all staff after an assault or bereavement.

 The Officers also thought relations with prisoners were ‘good’.
-The management and care of older prisoners and those with complex needs, was considered a particular strength, with prisoner ‘buddies’ and the commitment of staff seen as central.
+The management and care of older prisoners and those with complex needs was considered a particular strength, with prisoner ‘buddies’ and the commitment of staff seen as central.
 Education and training opportunities, and wider opportunities for development and progression, were highlighted too.
 They reported very good relationships among staff, with plenty of socialising out of work, and the messes on both sites were very popular.
-Staff felt well supported by operational managers from the No. 1 down, valued daily full staff briefings, and very much appreciated the Dep’s support for staff (inc. after an assault or bereavement).
+Staff felt well supported by operational managers from the An informal term referring to a prison’s Governor (or Director in private jails) down, valued daily full staff briefings, and very much appreciated the Dep’s support for staff (including after an assault or bereavement).